A wide range of services

 - Nutrition monitoring

-- Support groups: Children’s has established a CF Family Advisory Council—made up of a group of our patients' parents—who serve as an advisory group to the Emory Adult Cystic Fibrosis Center and Children’s at Scottish Rite Affiliate program.
+- Support groups: Children’s has established a CF Family Advisory Council—made up of a group of our patients' parents—who serve as an advisory group to the Emory Adult Cystic Fibrosis Center, the Emory+Children’s Pediatric Program and the Scottish Rite Affiliate Pediatric Program.
 We also have a Family Mentor Program to match families facing CF with trained, veteran parents.
 And, our CF Transition Program helps children with CF achieve a full, independent life.

 Learn more about the sweat test